upasanaprabhakar/web-dev-handbook/README.md

 - Implementation file with code examples
 - Common mistakes and best practices

-Keeping it simple - max 2 -3 files per topic.
+Keeping it simple - max 2 files per topic.

 ## 🚀 Coming up

+- this keyword
+- Prototypes & Inheritance
-- Promises
+- Destructuring
+- Spread & Rest operators
 - React hooks (useState, useEffect)
-- More JavaScript fundamentals
-- Whatever I'm learning that week

 ## 💭 Notes

 This is my learning journal.
 Not everything will be perfect, but it's real work and shows my actual understanding.
 Adding new topics as I learn them.

 ⚡ Started: January 2026